Discovering The Best Sunrise And Sunset Spots In Mumbai

-Experiencing Sunrise & Sunset in Mumbai means that high rise buildings, scenic beaches and every other element manage to get competitive.
+Experiencing sunrise and sunset in Mumbai means that high-rise buildings, scenic beaches, and every other element manage to get competitive.
 Surely an archipelago would have numerous wonderful spots to witness the sunrise and sunset.
 The city is famous for a lot of places.
-Yet, there are many spots which are so wonderful yet underrated that even the locals often overlook them.
-So here are a few of those lesser known spots in Mumbai that you should visit to experience the Sunrise & Sunset.
+Yet, there are many spots that are so wonderful yet underrated that even the locals often overlook them.
+So here are a few of those lesser-known spots in Mumbai that you should visit to experience the sunrise and sunset.

 Culvem Sunset Point, Gorai

 Yet another place that many Mumbai locals would not even know existed.
 Culvem Village in Gorai has a charming rural vibe to it.
 The Sunset Spot is hidden parallely behind the Manori-Gorai road.
 It’s just 10 minutes away from Gorai beach on the southern side.
 You will have to take a short nature trail to get there.
 But once you do, the view of the Arabian Sea in the backdrop with you on the edge of a cliff will be well worth your time and effort.